saimetta/-ts-react-todo-app/README.md

 Dummy project to practice with React and Typescript.

+# Live version

+You can play with project here [todo-app-vercel](https://ts-react-todo-app.vercel.app).

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).